SAP-samples/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/MashupEvent.md

 <u>Return:</u>
 SAP Build requires a return statement at the end of the JavaScript code.
 "Result" should be returned here.
 For our refresh, we are just returning true.

-Please refer the images below for more details on where JS is added in SAP Build and how code is written
+Please refer the images below for more details on where and how JS code is added in SAP Build<br><br>

 ![Case ExtensionField ](../Images/BuildAppsOne.png "Case fields")